pydemic/hcap/README.md

 Django's runserver and sqlite.

-You can initialize, seed the database, start the development server using standard Django management via `manage.py` or, perhaps more conveniently, invoke commands
+You can initialize, seed the database, start the development server using standard Django management commands via `manage.py` or, perhaps more conveniently, you may use invoke tasks to execute the most common chores

 | Command               | Description                            |
 | :-------------------- | :------------------------------------- |